 We are convinced that higher education has a critical role to play in moving our country away from mass incarceration.
 In prison, college classes generate hope, direction, and purpose.

-These Walls Can Talk, APBP’s publishing wing, is committed to providing a forum for currently incarcerated people to share their creative work as a means of expression and an avenue for sparking dialogue about issues that are often overlooked by the larger society.
+These Walls Can Talk, APBP’s publishing wing, is committed to providing a forum for currently incarcerated people to share their creative work as a means of expression and an avenue for sparking dialogue.